 Tours and My Impressions

-After espresso, I toured The Black Church, relishing the massive structure and its medieval ambience.
+After espresso in a cozy cafe, I toured The Black Church, relishing the massive structure and its medieval ambience.
 Then, I explored Council House and the Historical Museum.
 Other than that, it was a lazy day walking around the city.
-I enjoyed a late lunch and chilled while people watching at several cozy cafés.
+I enjoyed a late lunch and chilled while watching people come and go at a popular café.
 Braşov is populated by “the beautiful people“.
-After Braşov, there’s no doubt whatsoever that I’ve reached my limit for learning new locations – my brain is on overload.
+With Braşov, there’s no doubt whatsoever that after nine months of travel through five countries, I’ve reached my limit for learning new locations – brain is on overload.

 In my opinion, Braşov is the Mill Valley of Romania, and maybe Eastern Europe?
 For those who don’t know Mill Valley, it’s an affluent San Francisco Bay Area suburb in Marin County on the north side of the Golden Gate Bridge.
-Although Braşov is stunning, I prefer higher-energy city scenes and more diversity.
+Although Braşov is stunning, I prefer higher-energy city scenes and more diversity, but it’s a captivating location!.

-“After Braşov, there’s no doubt whatsoever that I’ve reached my limit for learning new locations – my brain is on overload.”
+“With Braşov, there’s no doubt whatsoever that after nine months of travel through five countries, I’ve reached my limit for learning new locations – brain is on overload.”

 Poiana and Bucegi National Park